grommet/grommet/src/js/components/Chart/README.md

 **type**

-The visual type of meter.
+The visual type of chart.
 Defaults to `bar`.

 ```
 bar
 line
 area
+point
 ```

 **values**